NATIONAL TENANCY CODE FOR RETAILERS AFFECTED BY COVID-19

 - Lessor’s cannot unreasonably ignore lessees requests about lease arrangements and, if refused, might be found acting in bad faith.

-THE STATES DEAL WITH COVID-19 AFFECTED LEASES WITHIN THEIR OWN PUBLIC HEALTH AND DISPUTE RESOLUTION AND LEGAL FRAMEWORK – UPDATED TABLE AS ENABLING STATE LEGISLATION AND REGULATIONS PASS
+THE STATES DEAL WITH COVID-19 AFFECTED LEASES WITHIN THEIR OWN PUBLIC HEALTH AND DISPUTE RESOLUTION AND LEGAL FRAMEWORK – NOT ALL LEGISLATION FOLLOWS THE CODE EXACTLY, CHECK YOUR LOCAL LAWS

 COMMENCING LEASE NEGOTIATIONS?